Small Love Potion Price Reaches $0.27 on Exchanges (SLP)

-Small Love Potion (SLP) traded flat against the dollar during the twenty-four hour period ending at 21:00 PM Eastern on April 2nd.
-During the last week, Small Love Potion has traded flat against the dollar.
-Small Love Potion has a market capitalization of $147.59 million and $169.87 million worth of Small Love Potion was traded on exchanges in the last 24 hours.
-One Small Love Potion coin can now be bought for about $0.27 or 0.00000718 BTC on popular exchanges.
+Small Love Potion (SLP) traded flat against the dollar during the 24 hour period ending at 17:00 PM E.T. on April 4th.
+Over the last seven days, Small Love Potion has traded flat against the dollar.
+Small Love Potion has a market capitalization of $147.59 million and approximately $169.87 million worth of Small Love Potion was traded on exchanges in the last day.
+One Small Love Potion coin can now be bought for about $0.27 or 0.00000718 BTC on cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.